Human rights in the Central African Republic: Basic rights

 Under the constitution of the Central African Republic, all human beings are equal without regard to wealth, race, disability, language, or sex.
-But these provisions are not effectively enforced, and there is considerable discrimination.
+Still, these provisions are not effectively enforced, and there is considerable discrimination.

 The police are ineffective, underfunded, and erratically paid, and public lack of confidence in them often leads to mob violence against suspects.
 It is possible to file complaints against police officers for abuse, but the prosecutor's staff is ill-equipped to handle the volume of complaints.
-While BINUCA cooperates with human-rights organizations, it has been criticized for not dealing properly with abuses within its ranks.
+While BINUCA cooperates with human rights organizations, it has been criticized for not dealing properly with abuses within its ranks.
 Although warrantless searches of homes are illegal, they occur.
 During operations against anti-government forces, the military has burned houses and killed villagers accused of aiding rebels, and the anti-government forces have taken civilians hostage and extorted money from their relatives.

-The country's constitution and laws guarantee freedom of speech and of the press, but in practice threats and intimidation are used to limit criticism of the government.
+The country's constitution and laws guarantee freedom of speech and the press, but in practice threats and intimidation are used to limit criticism of the government.
 The government has been charged with harassing journalists and tapping their phones.
 Newspapers criticize the president, but are not widely available outside the capital, thanks mainly to the lack of a functioning postal service.
 The country's low literacy rate limits their audience as well.
 Privately owned domestic radio stations tend to avoid covering news stories that might draw unwelcome government attention, although international broadcasters such as Radio France Internationale, which have no such pressure on them, can also be picked up by listeners in the country.

 Television in the Central African Republic is a state monopoly, with its news coverage generally skewed in the government's favor.
 The High Council for Communications (HCC), which is charged with granting publication and broadcast licenses and protecting freedom of expression, is purportedly independent, but is partly government-appointed and is said to be under government control.
 The effectiveness of the news media is weakened by their financial problems, professional deficiencies, and a lack of access to state information.
-Reporters for privately owned media are not permitted to cover some official events, and often must rely on press releases.
+Reporters for privately owned media are not permitted to cover some official events and often must rely on press releases.

 In 2010, a camerawoman was beaten, robbed, and raped in the presence of her children and husband, but no one was arrested.
 Some senior officials have threatened journalists who have been critical of the government.
 Many journalists practice self-censorship out of fear of government reprisal.
 Since 2005 there has been no official censorship and no imprisonment for defamation, though libel or slander still carries a fine of up to eight million CFA francs ($16,000).
 It is illegal to disseminate material deemed to be "misogynist."
 Internet use is not restricted or monitored, although only a tiny minority of persons in the country have Internet access.